 Share your values and beliefs with your children.

 The more children understand the how’s and why’s of what you are doing or what you are asking them to do, the clearer it will be for them and the more motivated they will be to participate.

-Share your experiences and information related to skills being taught.
+Share your experiences related to the skills being taught.

 Talk to your children!
 Talking helps build relationships.
 It is through relationships that people learn to trust each other and to grow.
 The more your children feel secure in their relationship with you, the more easily they will learn new tasks from you.

 Share with children your thoughts about getting an education, find opportunities to discuss reasons for working hard and why it is important.
 Current events and news stories provide great opportunities for that.

 Share with your children when you are learning something new and talk about how it makes you feel when you are struggling and finally succeed.